phanerka/link-stash/Coding/Guides/Running RW in Unity.md

 I've heard you can get rid of some.. language files? to speed up decompilation process

-Then, heres 2 options:
+Then, here are 2 options:
-- left click `RainWorld.unity` to o everything automatically
+- left click `RainWorld.unity` to load the project AND the scene
-- open the Hub, export project file, then after importing pick `Open scene` option and use it on `RainWorld.unity`
+- open the Hub, click on `export project file` button, select `Exported project` folder, then after importing pick `Open scene` option and use it on `RainWorld.unity`

 In my case (budget gaming laptop), importing the project took ~1h 20 min.
 Be prepared.